What is a SPAN port?

 Also, traffic on a SPAN needs to be configured as Rx (receive) and Tx (transmit) or both.
 This limits your visibility.
 Selecting both Tx and Rx, the port can become oversaturated and packets may be dropped.

-Taps see all the traffic all the time, and are not dependent on the switch’s resources and limitations.
+TAPs see all the traffic all the time, and are not dependent on the switch’s resources and limitations.
 As needed, traffic can be replicated ensuring that all tools get the same copy of the traffic.

-Why Niagara Taps?
+Why Niagara network TAP?